Adjective Clauses with Object Relative Pronouns: A Guide

 Question 8 of 10

-8. Which of the following is an example of an adjective clause with a subject relative pronoun?
+8. Which of the following is an example of an object relative pronoun?

 Question 8 of 10